DakotaGagne/Rating_Project_React/client/README.md

 # Production Errors / Bugs / To DO

 - Create post allowed repeatedly, make sure cant spam - Should be fixed
-- Github and Google ouath need links fixed -
+- Github and Google ouath need links fixed - Sign in working, authentication is failing
 - Redirecting setup in react causing not found errors when reloading page.
 Smth to do with it being deployed as a static site I assume
 - Posts db might need a time column to sort by instead of the id.
 Seems like now the id is being assigned old id values and messing up order
 - May have a delay for api fetches, render a loading msg until the fetch is complete (especially profile and home page)